atk4/docs/core/working-with-objects.md

 ## Objects With Global Scope

 Instead of using PHP's GLOBAL scope, Agile Toolkit gives all objects the ability to access the Application class through its `api` property.
-If you want your object to accessible from any object, add it to the Application class.
+If you want your object to be accessible from any object, add it to the Application class.
 This pattern is very similar to how plugins work in jQuery.

 Here's a simple Agile Toolkit app: